richyen/richyen.github.io/_posts/2020-01-29-underestimating_log.markdown

 * The average number of parameters included in `log_line_prefix` is `0.93`

 # A bit of history
 Wait a minute.
 On average less than one parameter in `log_line_prefix` for any `postgresql.conf`?
 How could that be?
 Bear in mind that prior to v.
 10, the default for `log_line_prefix` was simply `''`.
 That's right--nothing.
-It was up to the DBA to set a value.
+It was up to the DBA to set a value (as is often the case with the default conf which, understandably, caters to the lowest common denominator).
 Seeing that this wasn't very useful, [Christoph Berg submitted a patch](https://github.com/postgres/postgres/commit/7d3235ba42f8d5fc70c58e242702cc5e2e3549a6) to set the default to `'%m [%p] '`.
 While it's not the best setting, it's a significant improvement to nothing at all.
 What this *does* tell me though, is that many users out there using v.
 9.x have not bothered to change `log_line_prefix` at all, making this one of the most neglected important features PostgreSQL has to offer.

 _EDIT_: Some of these conf files were from EDB Postgres Advanced Server (EPAS) deployments.
 EPAS has been shipping with `log_line_prefix = '%t '` by default since 2012, so those 38% of users who log only a timestamp are users who don't change `log_line_prefix`, possibly making the statistic more like "43% of users don't bother to change `log_line_prefix`."